gftf2011/arch-unit-js/business/projectFiles_inDirectory_shouldNot_onlyDependsOn_check.md

 **Result**: ✅ PASS - `SafeUseCase.ts` imports from `utils` and `config`, not from `domain` or `infrastructure`

-### Scenario 3: File has dependencies and SOME match the patterns
+### Scenario 3: File has dependencies and SOME match the patterns (mixed dependencies)
 ```
 project/
 ├── src/